Esri/calcite-design-system/src/components/calcite-modal/usage/Basic.md

 Customize the modal by passing your content into multiple named slots: `header` (title-area of the modal), `content` (main body of the modal), and up to three modal actions: primary, secondary, and back.
+Notice below we use the `aria-labelledby` attribute, relating it to the title of the modal.
+In order to ensure good accessibility, it's recommended that you use either an `aria-label` or `aria-labelledby` attribute so screen readers can infer what the subject matter of your modal is.

 ```html
 <calcite-modal aria-labelledby="modal-title" active>